Nacho114/swissdef-template/README.md

 ## Tools

-- Back-end is used with AWS functions
+- Back-end is used with AWS functions (with onsen account)
 - Payment with stripe

 ## Stripe